Tramadol Dependency & Addiction Treatment

-Normally, our body produces just enough endorphins according to stimuli.
-Once the simulation has ended, the level of endorphin in our body goes back to its normal level.
+Normally, our body produces just enough endorphins in response to the appropriate stimuli.
+Once the simulation has ended, the level of endorphins in our body goes back to its normal level.
 Opioids such as Tramadol suppress this body’s natural production of endorphin and cause the body to produce an additional number of endorphin receptors.
-The more Tramadol, a person, introduces into the body, the more receptors are produced, which demand more opioids, creating a never-ending cycle of demand and supply.
+The more Tramadol a person introduces into the body, the more receptors are produced.
+This excess of endorphin receptors demands more stimulation from opioids, creating a never-ending cycle of demand and supply.

 Signs of tramadol addiction and dependence

-- Using larger and larger amounts of Tramadol to have the desired effects;
+- Using larger and larger amounts of tramadol to have the desired effects.

-- Using Tramadol to relieve nausea, anxiety, sweating, shaking and other tramadol common withdrawal symptoms;
+- Using Tramadol to relieve nausea, anxiety, sweating, shaking, and other tramadol common withdrawal symptoms.

-- Doctor-shopping in order to get enough Tramadol for your increased need;
+- Doctor-shopping in order to get enough tramadol for your increased need.

-- Being unable to cut back or stop using Tramadol when you want;
+- Being unable to cut back or stop using tramadol when you want.

-- Neglecting regular activities you once enjoyed;
+- Neglecting regular activities you once enjoyed.

-- Taking an increased dose of Tramadol in spite of its negative effect on your life;
+- Taking an increased dose of tramadol in spite of its negative effect on your life.

-- Taking uncharacteristic risks while under the influence of Tramadol.
+- Taking uncharacteristic risks while under the influence of tramadol.

-Long-term use of high doses of tramadol results in physical dependence and withdrawal syndrome.
+Long-term use of high doses of tramadol results in physical dependence and eventual withdrawal syndrome when coming off the drug.
 These include both symptoms typical of opioid withdrawal and those associated with serotonin-norepinephrine reuptake inhibitor (SNRI) withdrawal.
-Standard opioid withdrawal symptoms include:

 - Nausea and vomiting